 I knew it would take time to reach that spot.
 But now I realise it is going to take a longer time.
 Pic above: Perhaps the first trip of my life from Sringeri to Bangalore in 1994

-Those whose job is to write only blogs everyday 8hrs for 5-6 days a week may start earning within six months.
+Those whose job is to write only blogs every day, 8hrs for 5-6 days a week, may start earning within six months.
 For that, their content and strategy must be really good.
-So for a part-time traveller with a full-time job and an ongoing PG program in our respective subjects, it is impossible to dedicate 8 hours a day to blogging.
+So for a part-time traveller with a full-time job and an ongoing PG program in our respective subjects, it is impossible to dedicate 8 hours daily to blogging.

 Is it too late to start a travel blog?

 You are never late to do the right thing.
 If the right thing is your passion – We usually publish 3 to 4 posts of 3000+ words every month.
 There is some kind of strategy to promote it, but it isn’t concrete yet.
 We have received one request to write about a resort that Ashirth visited recently.
 As that wasn’t good enough and he didn’t have a good time there, he denied the request politely.
-So we are assuming that we may be earning at least peanuts from our travel blog in two years.
+So we assume that we may earn at least peanuts from our travel blog in two years.

 We won’t quit our jobs to become travel bloggers.

 My kids live with my parents in my native.
 Not seeing them for months together is impossible for me.